hugosilva2901/-rcomp-22-23-db-g5/doc/sprint2/BuildingC_1201551/README.md

 ### 1. Informação inicial do Edifício C ###

-       End user outlets on the ground floor: 40 nodes End user outlets on floor one: 50 nodes
+    End user outlets on the ground floor: 40 nodes
+    End user outlets on floor one: 50 nodes
     Wi-Fi network: 55 nodes
     DMZ (Servers, administration workstations, and network infrastructure devices): 20 nodes VoIP (IP-phones): 25 nodes
     Total Nodes: 190

-       Do enunciado
-        Equipa 5:
+Informação retirada do enunciado:

-            VTP domain name to be used: rc23dbg5 VLANIDs range to be used: 385 - 415
+    VTP domain name to be used: rc23dbg5
+    VLANIDs range to be used: 385 - 415
     IPv4 address space to be used (Block of IPv4 addresses): 10.80.112.0/21 ISP router IPv4 node address: 121.60.202.50/30

 Do planning:

     Edificio C:
     Assigned IPv4 block: 10.80.117.0/24

     | VLANID | Nome da VLAN | IPv4 Address Block |
     |:------:|:------------:|:------------------:|